Are We Fablizing the Stories of the Bible?

 If we wish to avoid fablizing the stories of the Bible, then we need to start with understanding and teaching the narrative context.
 There are many good resources that can help a Bible teacher do this.
 One goal of Sunday School Zone is to help with this task.
 It all begins, however, with a good understanding of the biblical story itself.
 Then, make sure your kids know where in the larger biblical story the lesson’s story falls.

 You can also avoid fablizing the stories of the Bible by appropriately balancing the facts of the story with any possible application.
 Many stories of the Bible aren’t intended to be “applicable” as much as informative.
 That may not be a popular idea in today’s relevance-obsessed church, but it’s true.
-Sometimes it’s enough to simply help kids know what happened.
+Sometimes it’s enough simply to help kids know what happened.
 Further, the younger a child is, the less “application” is necessary.
 Help them understand the facts of the story, including what God was saying or what He wanted His people to grasp in THAT day.
 In time, children will be able to draw appropriate applications from the facts of what happened in the story.

 “Correctly Teaching the Word of Truth…”